 Location: 10 09.27'S 107 18.34'E

 Other than the emergency drill today, it felt like a pretty typical day on Argo.
 We had an Oceanography class in addition to the VHF Radio lecture in seamanship class.
 Everyone has been studying hard in their off time for the upcoming quiz, tests, an essay that will be due in various classes by the same we start our passage to Cocos.
 We also had some smiling faces emerge from the depths of their bunks.
 Elle, Sydney, Mara, and Jules are all feeling better and have been back up on deck today to help pick up the slack!
-All the watch teams today have had to perform to sail trim and handling maneuvers to keep Argo making way at good pace.
-It has been great finally turning off the noisy sail (main engine) on this passage and get to do some actual sailing with all sails up!
-We had some great meals today facilitated by Simon and chefs that have kept everyone in high spirits!
+All the watch teams today have had to perform sail trim and handling maneuvers to keep Argo making way at a good pace.
+It has been great finally turning off the noisy sail (main engine) on this passage and getting to do some actual sailing with all sails up!
+We had some great meals today, facilitated by Simon and chefs that have kept everyone in high spirits!
 We are all excited to get into Christmas tomorrow and continue on the next leg of our incredible journey!